 - For clarification on medications or health conditions

-- If a camper must spend the night due to a fever.
+- If a camper must spend the night in the Mirpa’ah.

 - If a camper must be taken out of camp for higher level of care, this includes x-rays, stitches, dental care, urgent care, etc.

-- If a camper required prescription medication (antibiotics for infection/steroids for poison oak).
+- If a camper requires additional prescription medication (antibiotics for infection/steroids for poison oak).